Biophysical Services

 Regulatory Application & Reporting

-North Shore’s Biophysical team has experience and expertise preparing and supporting various regulatory applications including:
+North Shore’s Biophysical team has experience and expertise preparing and supporting various regulatory applications and reporting documents, including:

 • Lands acquisition (Disposition Approvals) through the Enhanced Approval Process (EAP)